MicrosoftDocs/win32/desktop-src/direct3dhlsl/d3d-blob-part.md

 </tr>
 <tr class="even">
 <td><strong>D3D_BLOB_ROOT_SIGNATURE</strong></td>
 <td>The blob part is a root signature.
-Refer to [Specifying Root Signatures in HLSL](https://msdn.microsoft.com/library/windows/desktop/dn913202) for more information on using Direct3D12 with HLSL.<br/>
+Refer to <a href="https://msdn.microsoft.com/library/windows/desktop/dn913202">Specifying Root Signatures in HLSL</a> for more information on using Direct3D12 with HLSL.<br/>
 <blockquote>
 [!Note]<br />
 This value is supported by the D3dcompiler_47.dll or later version of the file.